lukemccabe0/lukemccabe0/README.md

 Here are a few of my projects:

-- [ClipBrief](https://github.com/lukemccabe0/clipbrief): Short description of project 1
+- [ClipBrief](https://github.com/lukemccabe0/clipbrief): A web app that turns YouTube videos into summaries!

 <!--- [Project 2](https://github.com/yourusername/project2): Short description of project 2